suykerbuykie/brane-packages/topicmodeling/README.md

 (This repository can also be cloned or downloaded and build in brane locally)

 ## Usage
 1. First, a JSON file with tweets is required.
-See the `topicmodeling-preparation` directory for the python fiel to create it.
+See the `topicmodeling-preparation` directory for the python file to create it.
 The file with tweets has been added to the submission.
 1. The topic modeling package takes 2 parameters:
     * The path to the file you wish to process
     * The path to where you wish to save the outcome